Powder coating removal process++++

 March 19, 2009

-Use: Gasket Remover.
-Haven't tried it yet. (
+A. Chemical option: Use Gasket Remover.
+Haven't tried it yet.

 Sand Blasting is difficult on a good powder painting jobs and can leave a too-course surface if using a large aggregate.
 It will effect your final paint job if not properly prepped.

 sports - Dorrance, Kansas

 A. I am commenting on what Tom from KS, had mentioned about possibly utilizing Gasket Remover to remove powder coating from parts, he had not tried it yet, however was contemplating it's use.
 Please review my comments prior to using Gasket Removers to remove powder coat.